Higher Education Opportunity Act

 DePaul's cohort default rate, as defined under section 435(m):

-According to the U.S. Department of Education, the draft cohort default rate for DePaul University for all federal loans which entered into repayment during the FY2010 period is 6.2%.
-This is the most recent information available per correspondence from the U.S. Department of Education dated September 2013.
+According to the U.S. Department of Education, the draft cohort default rate for DePaul University for all federal loans which entered into repayment during the FY2011 period is 6.0%.
+This is the most recent information available per correspondence from the U.S. Department of Education dated October 2014.

 DePaul's Student Services and Activities